 Step 4.
 Accessing Odoo.

 Odoo will be available on HTTP port 8069 by default.
-Open your favourite browser and navigate to http://your-domain.com:8069 or http://server-ip:8069.
+Open your favorite browser and navigate to http://your-domain.com:8069 or http://server-ip-address:8069.

 Congratulations!
 You have successfully installed Odoo.
 Thanks for using this tutorial for installing Odoo on Debian 9 (Stretch) system.
-For additional help or useful information, we recommend you to check the official Odoo website.
+For additional help or useful information, we recommend you check the official Odoo website.